csebooks/computer-networking/content.en/application-layer/_index.md

 Perhaps what appeals the most to users is that the Web operates _on demand_.
 Users receive what they want, when they want it.
 This is unlike traditional broadcastradio and television, which force users to tune in when the content provider makes the content available.
 In addition to being available on demand, the Web has many other wonderful features that people love and cherish.
 It is enormously easy for any individual to make information available over the Web—everyone can become a publisher at extremely low cost.
 Hyperlinks and search engines help us navigate through an ocean of information.
 Photos and videos stimulate our senses.
 Forms, JavaScript, video, and many other devices enable us to interact with pages and sites.
 And the Web and its protocols serve as a platform for YouTube, Web-based e-mail (such as Gmail), and most mobile Internet applications, including Instagram and Google Maps.

-## Overview of HTTPThe **HyperText Transfer Protocol (HTTP)
+## Overview of HTTP
+**The HyperText Transfer Protocol (HTTP)**
-, the Web’s application-layer protocol, is at the heart of the Web.
+,the Web’s application-layer protocol, is at the heart of the Web.
 It is defined in \[RFC 1945\], \[RFC 7230\] and \[RFC 7540\].
 HTTP is implemented in two programs: a client program and a server program.
 The client program and server program, executing on different end systems, talk to each other by exchanging HTTP messages.
 HTTP defines the structure of these messages and how the client and server exchange the messages.
 Before explaining HTTP in detail, we should review some Web terminology.

 A **Web page** (also called a document) consists of objects.
 An **object** is simply a file—such as an HTML file, a JPEG image, a Javascrpt file, a CCS style sheet file, or a video clip—that is addressable by a single URL.
 Most Web pages consist of a **base HTML file** and several referenced objects.
 For example, if a Web page contains HTML text and five JPEG images, then the Web page has six objects: the base HTML file plus the five images.
 The base HTML file refer- ences the other objects in the page with the objects’ URLs.
 Each URL has two components: the hostname of the server that houses the object and the object’s path name.
 For example, the URL